joel-rotich/pdsnd_github/README.md

-#Loads data for the specified city and filters by month and day if applicable.
+# Loads data for the specified city and filters by month and day if applicable.
-**Args:**
+1. **Args**
  - (str) city - name of the city to analyze
  - (str) month - name of the month to filter by, or "all" to apply no month filter
-- (str) day - name of the day of week to filter by, or "all" to apply no day filter **Returns**
+ - (str) day - name of the day of week to filter by, or "all" to apply no day filter
+2. **Returns**
-        >>df - pandas DataFrame containing city data filtered by month and day.Enter city to analyze
+ - df - pandas DataFrame containing city data filtered by month and day.Enter city to analyze

 ### Date created
 created on 31-March-2022